mariam-khalife/CollabIQ/README.md

 # CollabIQ 🤝

-To build an intelligent platform that transforms how students form teams and execute projects by combining smart matching, structured planning, and AI-assisted guidance.
-CollabIQ AI

 > **AI-Powered Project Team Builder & Collaboration Platform**

 CollabIQ is a web-based platform that helps students transform individual skills into balanced project teams, generate project ideas, and manage project execution in a structured and intelligent way.